-Lunar New Year is a time where friends, family and loved ones come together to feast and reunite.
-The 15-day long celebrations are accompanied by a vast array of customs, rituals and practices including reunion dinner, lion dances and why red packets are given.
+Lunar New Year is a time where friends, family and loved ones come together to reconnect and feast over a memorable meal.
+The 15-day long celebrations are accompanied by a vast array of traditional practices including a reunion dinner, lion dancers and red packets containing “lucky money” are given out.

 Read more below about significant Lunar New Year traditions and customs.